 Known as the Garden Island, Kauai is the perfect destination for beach bums, hiking enthusiasts, waterfall lovers, and Hawaiian history buffs alike.

 But not everything worth exploring in Kauai is above ground.
 Those eager to encounter Hawaii’s unique and diverse marine life will love snorkeling around the island.
-With miles upon miles of suitable coastline on Hawaii’s fourth largest island, though, it’s hard to determine where exactly the best snorkeling in Kauai is.
-But not to worry; we’ve got a list for you.

 Table of Contents